john-guerra/navio/README.md

 </h1>
 <h4 align="center">A visualization widget to understand and navigate your data</h4>

-You can use it to summarize 100ks of records a dozens of columns, and explore and navigate with three simple interactions:
+You can use it to summarize hundreds of thousands of records a dozens of columns, explore and navigate them with three simple interactions:

 | Sort | Filter a Range | Filter By Value|
 | -----| --- | ---|